Nayan48/SPY-Trend-Prediction-with-Deep-Learning-Models/README.md

 2. Exploratory Data Analysis (EDA):
 Conducted comprehensive EDA to identify relationships between features and the target variable.
-Addressed class imbalance by defining the target based on a 0.20% threshold in daily returns.
+Addressed class imbalance by weights and defining the target based on a 0.20% threshold in daily returns.

 3. Data Handling & Sequence Generation:
 Data Handling: Processed the dataset by ensuring all features were properly scaled using Min-Max scaling.
 This step was crucial for preparing the data for input into the LSTM models.